 The weeks leading up to Christmas can be a busy time for family lawyers as we help and support separated parents settle arrangements for their children over the Christmas period.
 Most parents want their children with them on Christmas day.
-It can be really hard for some separated parents to agree arrangements between them and so, here are some top tips from the family lawyers at Townsend Family Law to make Christmas a happy and joyful one.
+It can be really hard for some parents to agree arrangements between them and so, here are some top tips from the family lawyers at Townsend Family Law to make sure this Christmas period is a smooth one.

-Children might want to wake up in the home where they are mostly based, especially younger children who are waiting for Santa’s visit overnight.
-It’s important for children to share in the joy of openings presents with siblings.
+Many children, especially little ones who receive a visit from Santa, like to wake up in the home where they are mostly based.
+It’s important for children to experience the joy of opening presents with their siblings.
 Think about sharing Christmas Day in a way that allows children to wake up in their own bed.
-The day could be split in two with one parent spending Christmas Eve and Christmas morning with the children and the other Christmas afternoon and Boxing Day.
+The day could be split in two with the children spending Christmas Eve and Christmas morning in their main home and Christmas afternoon and Boxing Day with the other parent.

 ALTERNATING CHRISTMAS DAYS

 If sharing Christmas day doesn’t work the next best thing is alternating Christmas day.
-Children usually get two weeks off at Christmas and if you are sharing the Christmas school holidays, a natural change over date tends to be Boxing Day.
-This arrangement usually involves one parent having the children the first week of the school holidays to include Christmas day and the other having the next week including New Year’s Eve and Day with the handover on Boxing Day.
+Children usually get two weeks off school at Christmas and if you are sharing the Christmas school holidays, a natural changeover date tends to be Boxing Day.
+Children can spend the first week of the school holidays with one parent to include Christmas day and the second week with the other to include New Year’s Eve and Day.
+The following year, you switch.

 TALK TO YOUR CHILDREN

-Ask your children about where they would like to be for Christmas but in a way where they are not being expected to choose.
-Children can really feel the pressure of conflicted loyalty.
-One thing we have learnt as lawyers at Townsend is that children get frustrated when they feel their wishes are not heard.
-You never know, they might come up with a novel arrangement that you haven’t thought of.
+Talk to your children about what arrangement that they would like for Christmas but in a way where they are not expected to choose.
+Older children in particular like to feel involved in decisions being made about them.
+You never know, they might come up with a novel arrangement that you haven’t thought of!!